DGIST-ARTIV/dgist-artiv.github.io/docs/_posts/2020-08-11_if_the_car_is_on_the_center_line.md

 ---
 date: 2020-08-11
 layout: post
-title: 차가 중앙선 위에 위치한다면?
+title: What happens to lane detection when a car changes lanes?
 (Augmentation)
 subtitle: Augmentation for lane detection
 description: Augmentation for lane detection
 image: /assets/img/car_on_center_line.png